State | Type | Date | Time |

 DEADLINES:

-A copy of the application downloaded from the Polar Knowledge portal
+A copy of the application downloaded from the Polar Knowledge portal, including supervisor recommendation.

 If applicable, documentation of supervisor contributions (i.e. an email confirming these are being provided, and the grant they are coming from)